rpy2/rpy2/doc/rinterface.rst

-This should be preferred way to use R's NA as those symbol are little peculiar and cannot be retrieved with :meth:`SexpEnvironment.get`.
+This should be preferred way to use R's NA as those symbol are little peculiar and cannot be retrieved with :meth:`SexpEnvironment.find`.

 Those missing values can also be used with the :mod:`rpy2.robjects` layer and more documentation about their usage can be found there (see :ref:`robjects-missingvalues`).

-.. autoclass:: rpy2.rinterface.NAIntegerType()
+.. autoclass:: rpy2.rinterface_lib.na_values.NAIntegerType()
    :show-inheritance:
    :members:

-.. autoclass:: rpy2.rinterface.NARealType()
+.. autoclass:: rpy2.rinterface_lib.na_values.NARealType()
    :show-inheritance:
    :members:

-.. autoclass:: rpy2.rinterface.NALogicalType()
+.. autoclass:: rpy2.rinterface_lib.na_values.NALogicalType()
    :show-inheritance:
    :members:

-.. autoclass:: rpy2.rinterface.NACharacterType()
+.. autoclass:: rpy2.rinterface_lib.na_values.NACharacterType()
    :show-inheritance:
    :members:

-.. autoclass:: rpy2.rinterface.NAComplexType()
+.. autoclass:: rpy2.rinterface_lib.na_values.NAComplexType()
    :show-inheritance:
    :members: